LGBTQ rights in Andorra

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Andorra have advanced significantly in the 21st century, and are now considered generally progressive.
 Civil unions, which grant all the benefits of marriage (including adoption), have been recognized since 2014, and discrimination on the basis of sexual orientation is constitutionally banned.
 The General Council passed a bill on 21 July 2022 that would legalize same-sex marriage in 2023, and convert all civil unions into civil marriage.
-In September 2023, Xavier Espot Zamora, the Prime Minister of Andorra, officially came out as homosexual.
+In September 2023, Xavier Espot Zamora, the prime minister of Andorra, officially came out as homosexual.

 Law regarding same-sex sexual activity

+Same-sex sexual activity is legal in Andorra.
 A law prohibiting same-sex sexual activity was abolished in 1791.

 Age of consent

-The age of consent for both same-sex and heterosexual relationships is 14, as specified by Article 147 of the Penal Code, which reads:
+The age of consent for both same-sex and heterosexual relationships is 16, as specified by Article 162 and 163 of the Penal Code.

-"1.
-Whoever carries out a sexual act with a person younger than fourteen years ... shall be punished with imprisonment for three months to three years.